Scientists develop an implant that reduces pain without drugs

 The implant is 5 millimeters long at its widest point.
 It works by gently wrapping around a single nerve, while another end is attached to the control pump outside the skin.
 The implant evaporates a coolant in the targeted area, which numbs the nerve and blocks pain signals to the brain.

 Evaporation is achieved through tiny microfluidic channels contained within the implant, one channel contains the refrigerant perfluoropentane – a clinically approved ultrasonic contrast agent which is also used for pressurized inhalers, and another channel contains dry nitrogen , an inert gas.
-When coolant and gas flow in the same chamber, evaporation occurs instantaneously, and a built-in sensor monitors the nerve to ensure that its temperature does not drop to a level that could damage tissue.
+When coolant and gas flow in the same chamber, evaporation occurs instantaneously, and a built-in sensor monitors the nerve to ensure that its temperature does not drop to a level that might damage tissue.

 The implant is controlled by an external pump that allows the patient to activate it as soon as pain appears.